beckn/financial-services/README.md

 | Sujith Nair      | Reviewer                       | @sjthnrk        |
 | Hrushikesh Mehta | Subject Matter Expert          |                 |
 | Antriksh Parmar  | Subject Matter Expert          |                 |

-## Introduction

-The credit sector is a vital component of any economy, providing individuals and businesses with access to funds through loans, credit cards, and other financial products.
-This sector includes banks, non-banking financial companies (NBFCs), and other lending institutions.
-These entities assess borrowers' creditworthiness based on factors like income, credit history, and collateral.
-Interest rates charged on credit reflect the risk associated with lending and market conditions.
-Interest rates in the credit sector are influenced by market conditions, monetary policies, and regulatory guidelines set by the Regulatory body.
-The local regulatory body plays a significant role in regulating the credit sector and implementing measures to ensure its stability and healthy functioning.

 ## Implementing the specification